davinwinchell/davinwinchell/README.md

 # Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey into computer science has become a career goal.
+This is my portfolio of projects documenting my path to gain experience and have some fun learning more about a wide variety of IT subjects.
+My immediate goal is to start a career as soon as possible in a related field.

 <h2>👨‍💻 Home Lab Projects:</h2>